Jason Charles Miller

-Jason Charles Miller is an American musician, singer and songwriter known for his solo albums as well as being the lead vocalist and guitarist of the industrial rock band Godhead.
-He is a voice actor in various animation and video games.
-He is also part of the duo The Deadly Grind, and the duo RezoDrone.
-He has released solo albums in the country music, southern rock and Americana (music) genres.
+Jason Charles Miller is an American musician, singer, and songwriter known for his solo career as well as being the lead vocalist and guitarist of the industrial rock band Godhead.
+He is a voice actor, appearing in various animation and video games.
+He is also part of the duo The Deadly Grind, and the duo RezoDrone; which has rose to fame for being featured in the acclaimed videogame Cyberpunk 2077.
+He has released solo albums in the country music, southern rock, and Americana genres.

 Early life

 In 1977, at the age of 5, Miller moved with his family to Clifton, Virginia where he would spend the remainder of his youth.
 Miller began singing opera music and playing the guitar while young, and began performing when he was six.
 He has three stepbrothers and one stepsister.